-Estimates of biomass were produced for an agreed base case run (the Single sex model using the biological parameters and model input parameters described earlier.
-In addition, four sensitivities were investigated: (1) splitting the summer survey series into early (1992-2006) and recent (2007-09) series with independent qs, (2) including sex in the partition, (3) including the trawl CPUE series, and (4) estimating M as a double-exponential function, thus allowing M to vary with age.
+Estimates of biomass were produced for an agreed base case run using the biological parameters and model input parameters described earlier.
+In addition, four sensitivities were investigated: (1) halving the effective sample sizes of the composition data (the half N{eff} model), (2) the estimation of M as a sexdependent constant (the estimate M model), (3) fixing M at the previously used default values of 0.20 for males and 0.18 for females (the fixed M model), and (4) including the trawl fishery CPUE series (the CPUE model).
 For all runs, MPD fits were obtained and qualitatively evaluated, and MCMC estimates of the median posterior and 95% percentile credible intervals were determined for current and virgin biomass, and projected states.
-However, only the estimates from the base case and estimate M runs are reported in detail here.
-The other three sensitivities produced estimates of stock status that were little different to those from the reported models.

-The estimated MCMC marginal posterior distributions from the base case model are shown for year class strength (Figure 2) and biomass (Figure 3).
-Year class strength estimates suggested that the Sub-Antarctic stock is characterised by a group of relatively strong relative year class strengths in the late 1970s, a very strong year class in 1980, followed by a period of average to less than average recruitment through to 2004.
-Estimates from 2005 to 2007 are above average.
+The estimated MCMC marginal posterior distributions from the base case model are shown for year class strength (Figure 2).
+Median and 95% CI are shown for biomass (Figure 3).
+Year class strength estimates suggested that the Sub-Antarctic stock is characterised by a group of above average year class strengths in the late 1970s, a very strong year class in 1980, followed by a period of average to less than average recruitment through to 2004.
+Estimates from 2005 to 2007 are just above average.
 Consequently, biomass estimates for the stock declined, particularly through the early 1990s, but are currently exhibiting an upturn.
-Biomass estimates for the stock appear relatively healthy, with estimated current biomass from the two reported models at about 50% of $B_0$ (Figure 3, Table 9).
-Annual exploitation rates (catch over vulnerable biomass) were low (less than 0.1) in all years as a consequence of the high estimated stock size in relationship to the level of relative catches.
+Biomass estimates for the stock appear relatively healthy, with estimated current biomass from the base model at 60% of B_0 (Figure 3, Table 9).
+Annual exploitation rates (catch over vulnerable biomass) were low (less than 0.1) in all years as a consequence of the high estimated stock size relative to the level of catches (Figure 4).

-Resource survey and fishery selectivity ogives were relatively tightly defined and strongly domed.
-The survey ogive suggested that hake were not fully selected by the research gear until about age 14.
-Fishing selectivities indicated that hake were fully selected by about age 9 years.
-Fish younger than about 7 years were more selected by the trawl surveys, as would be expected given the use of smaller mesh size than in the commercial fishery.
+Resource survey and fishery selectivity ogives were essentially logistic (even though they were estimated using double-normal parameterisation).
+The summer survey ogive was tightly defined and suggested that hake were fully selected by the research gear at age 5.
+Fishing selectivity (also tightly defined) indicated that hake were fully selected by about age 9 years, as would be expected given the use of larger mesh size than in the trawl survey.

-The assessment relied on biomass data from the Sub-Antarctic trawl survey series.
-The summer survey series was not well fitted and had clear patterns in the residuals.
-It was also apparent that there can be marked changes in catchability between adjacent pairs of surveys.
-Estimated trawl survey catchability constants were very low (about 2-6% based on doorspread swept area estimates), suggesting that the absolute catchability of the Sub-Antarctic trawl surveys is extremely low.
+The assessment relied on biomass data from the two Sub-Antarctic trawl survey series (summer, and autumn), and both were reasonably well fitted.
+It was apparent, however, that there can be marked changes in catchability between adjacent pairs of surveys.
+Estimated trawl survey catchability constants were very low (in the base model about 4-7% based on doorspread swept area estimates), suggesting that the absolute catchability of the Sub-Antarctic trawl surveys is extremely low.
 It is not known if the catchability of the Sub-Antarctic trawl survey series is as low as estimated by the model, but hake are believed to be relatively more abundant over rough ground (that is likely to be avoided during a trawl survey), and it is known that hake tend to school off the bottom, particularly during their spring-summer spawning season, hence reducing their availability to the bottom trawl.